-Whether in six-month classes, week-long workshops or intensive seminars, I have taught digital media and storytelling skills to young people and journalists across multiple continents and in the United States.
+I have taught digital media and storytelling skills to young people and journalists across multiple continents in six-month classes, week-long workshops and intensive seminars.

-For the past three springs, I have led a series of digital storytelling workshops with community college exchange students from Africa, Asia and Latin America.
-I taught students the concept of a narrative arc, and I guided them through crafting scripts, selecting images and recording voice-overs.
+Each spring since 2019, I have led a series of digital storytelling workshops with community college exchange students from Africa, Asia and Latin America.
+I introduced students to the narrative arc story structure, guided them through crafting scripts and storyboards and taught them how to recording voice-overs.
 The digital story shown here, “I Am Enough,” was created by Gnahoré Toti Emmanuel Dieudonné from Côte d’Ivoire.

 Although women make up about half the workforce in the U.S., only about a quarter of science, technology, engineering and math professionals are women.
 As a reporter for LNP Media Group, I launched and hosted a podcast that spotlighted women in careers like bridge engineering, forensic accounting, cancer research and more.
 Because it tapped into a growing interest in STEM careers and education, the show was the newspaper’s first podcast to land a season-long sponsor.

 - Faces of Mental Health Recovery